Introduction: Living Frugally on One Income

 Save on Clothing and Entertainment

 One way that can make a big difference is to shop for clothes out of season.
-Retailers often offer steep discounts on items that are no longer in season, which can mean significant savings for savvy shoppers.
+Retailers often offer big discounts on items that are no longer in season, which can mean significant savings for savvy shoppers.

 Another way is to subscribe to streaming services instead of satellite or cable TV, which can save hundreds of dollars per year.